ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/group-by.md

 ```

 For every different key value encountered, `GROUP BY` calculates a set of aggregate function values.

-`GROUP BY` is not supported for array columns.

-A constant can’t be specified as arguments for aggregate functions.
-Example: `sum(1)`.
-Instead of this, you can get rid of the constant.
-Example: `count()`.

 ## Implementation Details {#implementation-details}